What to expect from specialists and how to get the most from appointments

 During the Appointment

 Listen to what the specialist says about what they're concerned about.
 This is often different from what you expected.
 You came in thinking your parent's main problem is arthritis, and the specialist is more concerned about balance because that's what's going to cause a fall that breaks your parent's hip.
 The specialist has seen thousands of people with these problems, and they notice patterns.
-So the thing they're most focused on might not be the symptom that's bothering your parent the most.
-Both are real, but the specialist might be looking ahead to what matters.
+The thing they're most focused on might not be the symptom that's bothering your parent the most.
+Both are real, but the specialist might be looking ahead to what matters most for safety.

 After the Visit

 Once the appointment is done, you need to make sense of what you heard.
 Usually this means writing a summary for your parent's primary doctor and for your own records.
 Write down what the specialist said was happening.
 Write down what tests are being done.
 Write down the specialist's recommendations.
-Don't try to write down everything they said.
-Just write down the important parts.
+Don't try to capture everything they said.
+Just the parts that affect what happens next.

 Then you need to decide what you're actually going to do.
 Sometimes the specialist's recommendation is clear and your parent wants to do it and the primary doctor agrees it makes sense.
 Sometimes you're going to need to talk with the primary doctor about whether this recommendation fits with everything else your parent is managing.
 Sometimes your parent is going to want to think about it, and that's okay.
 You don't have to make a decision the same day as the appointment.